ovh/docs/pages/public_cloud/public_cloud_databases/databases_14_upgrade_your_cluster_plan/guide.en-gb.md

 ![Change solution](images/plan_change_view.png)

-Curently the UI do not allow downgrading plan for some engine but you can do it with API
+Curently the OVHcloud Control Panel does not allow downgrading the service plan for some engines but you can do it using the API.

-## API Instructions
+### Using the OVHcloud API

+> [!success]
+> If you are not familiar with using the OVHcloud API, please refer to our guide on [Getting started with the OVHcloud API](/pages/manage_and_operate/api/first-steps).

-To upgrade or downgrade the service plan of your cluster, Use the following API call:
+To upgrade or downgrade the service plan of your cluster, use the following API call:

 > [!api]
 >